Death ray: History

 In 1934, Antonio Longoria claimed to have a death ray that could kill pigeons from four miles away and could kill a mouse enclosed in a "thick walled metal chamber".

 During World War II, the Germans had at least two projects, and the Japanese one, to create so-called death rays.
 One German project led by Ernst Schiebold concerned a particle accelerator with a steerable bundle of beryllium rods running through the vertical axis.
 The other was developed by Rolf Widerøe and is referred to in his biography.
 The machine developed by Widerøe was in the Dresden Plasma Physics laboratory in February 1945 when the city was bombed.
 Widerøe led a team in March 1945 to remove the device from the ruined laboratory and deliver it to General Patton's 3rd Army at Burggrub where it was taken into US custody on 14 April 1945.
 The Japanese weapon was called Death ray "Ku-Go" which aimed to employ microwaves created in a large magnetron.

 In science fiction

-The concept of a death ray has fueled science fiction stories at least as early as Aleksey Nikolayevich Tolstoy's 1927 novel The Garin Death Ray.
+The concept of a death ray has been featured in science fiction stories at least as early as 1898's The War of the Worlds by H. G. Wells, and Aleksey Nikolayevich Tolstoy's 1927 novel The Garin Death Ray.
 Later, science fiction introduced the concept of the handheld raygun used by fictional characters such as Flash Gordon.
 In Alfred Noyes' 1940 novel The Last Man (US title: No Other Man), a death ray developed by a German scientist named Mardok is unleashed in a global war and almost wipes out the human race.
 Similar weapons are found in spy-fi films such as Murderers' Row and George Lucas's science-fiction saga Star Wars.